 Hella Original | Oakland, CA

 After rupturing an achilles tendon in a street basketball game, then Vice Principal of Hayward’s Leadership Public School, Omar Wandera came to his creative senses to create a clothing line that inspired their customers to bravely brand themselves and advertise their own individualism and originality.
-The brand takes elements of Bay Area hip hop music and have been worn by notable celebrities such as hip hop rapper Snoop Dogg and professional boxer Floyd Mayweather Jr.
+The brand takes elements of Bay Area hip hop music and puts them into streetwear clothing.
+The clothing has been worn by notable celebrities such as hip hop rapper Snoop Dogg and professional boxer Floyd Mayweather Jr.

 HUF | San Francisco, CA